 - Or any other non-state or local government election related group

 Election infrastructure was designated as part of the nation’s critical infrastructure as a subsector under the Government Facilities sector in January 2017.
-Under the designation, DHS --- through its National Protection and Programs Directorate (NPPD) – provides an array of services that state and local election officials can utilize to reduce both cyber and physical risk to their election systems and facilities.
+Under the designation, DHS – through its Cybersecurity and Infrastructure Security Agency (CISA) – provides an array of services that state and local election officials can utilize to reduce both cyber and physical risk to their election systems and facilities.
 The designation allows DHS to provide services on a prioritized basis at the request of state and local election officials.
 The designation also brings the structure and support of the National Infrastructure Protection Plan (NIPP) to bear on behalf of the election infrastructure community.
 NIPP advances critical infrastructure security and resilience through partnership and innovation.

 Election Security is a Partnership

 Securing election infrastructure is a partnership between federal, state and local government and private sector entities.
 DHS collaborates with federal departments and agencies, state and local government, election officials and other valued partners such as the National Association of Secretaries of State, National Association of State Election Directors, International Association of Government Officials, National Association of Election Officials and the Elections Assistance Commission.
 In partnering with these officials through both new and existing engagements, DHS and the involved partners both in the public and private sector are enhancing efforts to secure election systems.